Terror (2016 film)

 Terror (Oka Polisodi Katha) is a 2016 Indian Telugu-language action thriller film written and directed by Satish Kasetty.
 Produced by Shaikk Mastan, the film features Srikanth in the lead role with Nikita, Nassar, Ravi Varma, Kota Srinivasa Rao and Prudhviraj in supporting roles.
 The film revolves around honest police officer Vijay who finds out about an imminent terror attack on the city, and has to act before time runs out, despite the involvement of politicians and some of those from his own department.

-Terror was released worldwide on 26 February 2016 to positive critical acclaim.
+Terror was released worldwide on 26 February 2016.
 Following the positive reception, the film gained more screens and eventually turned out to be a box office hit.